 First Hand — How French animator Kévin Gemin taught himself to animate on the Nintendo DS

-With just under 200,000 followers on Twitter alone, animator Kévin ‘Kéké’ Gemin’s menagerie of expressively animated animals have won him legions of online fans.
+With over 300,000 followers on Twitter alone, animator Kévin ‘Kéké’ Gemin’s menagerie of expressively animated animals have won him legions of online fans.
 And it’s not hard to see why.
 Often working from found source material, hilariously upbeat bouncing birds, squidgy pigeons and sassy foxes have become unmistakable hallmarks of Kévin’s work.
 But the real revelation?
 He’s making it all on a Nintendo DS.
 Growing up with an interest in animation, the discovery of the console’s Flipnote Studio program proved to be a real game-changer for the French animator.
 A pixel-based program, Flipnote made the basics of animation easily accessible, and for Kévin, provided a space to experiment and share his creations.
 He tells us about his introduction to animation via 1930s cartoons, the challenges of animating on a handheld console and how this all informed his current animation style.

 Flip-books, paper and pencils